mostafanewir47/WindowsTerrafrorm/README.txt

 1. The subnet you choose should be in the same Availability zone you choose.
 2. The Windows instance will be launched with a key that is already existed in the account, so the Key Pair variable is case sensitive.
 3. The subnets should be public subnets.
+4. After The template is run please wait about 8 mins untill the IIS packages is installed.